Big Mac: "Two all-beef patties" jingle

 In 1974 McDonald's commissioned an advertising jingle which popularized the list of ingredients of the Big Mac: "Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun."

-In 2008, McDonald's restaurants in Malaysia revived the slogan.
+In 2008 McDonald's restaurants in Malaysia revived the slogan.
 The revival included the original prize of a free Big Mac if the customer was able to recite the slogan in under four seconds.
 It was released in May, along with the promotional Mega Mac, which had four beef patties instead of two.

 McDonaldland character

-McDonalds began a television advertising campaign appealing to children in 1971 featuring a fantasy world populated by Ronald McDonald and various mascots promoting McDonalds products.
-Some characters were also modeled in McDonalds store playground equipment.
+McDonald's began a television advertising campaign appealing to children in 1971 featuring a fantasy world populated by Ronald McDonald and various mascots promoting McDonald's products.
+Some characters were also modeled in McDonald's store playground equipment.
 The Big Mac was represented by Officer Big Mac, a Keystone Cops-style policeman with a giant Big Mac sandwich for a head.
 The characters were revised after a 1973 plagiarism lawsuit brought by television puppeteers Sid and Marty Krofft because of similarities to their H.R.
 Pufnstuf characters.
 A modified Officer Big Mac continued in the commercials until 1985.

 Hip-hop product placement

-In 2005, McDonald's began offering product placement rewards to hip hop artists who namechecked the Big Mac in their music, giving US$5 to the artist for every time a song mentioning the hamburger was played on the radio.
+In 2005 McDonald's began offering product placement rewards to hip hop artists who namechecked the Big Mac in their music, giving US$5 to the artist for every time a song mentioning the hamburger was played on the radio.

 EU trademark revocation

 McDonald's sued the Irish fast-food chain Supermac's for trademark infringement and claimed the name would confuse consumers in European markets.
 On 11 January 2019, the European Union Intellectual Property Office (EUIPO) ruled in Supermac's favor in what has been called a "David vs. Goliath" victory.
 McDonald's submitted a copy of the Wikipedia article about the Big Mac as part of its evidence, but the court found the Wikipedia page was not acceptable as "independent evidence".

-In 2023, the EUIPO Board of Appeal annulled this decision after McDonald's filed 700 pages of additional evidence, despite objections.
+In 2023, the EUIPO Board of Appeal annulled the decision after McDonald's filed 700 pages of additional evidence, despite objections.

+Supermac's responded by bringing the case to the European Court of Justice, which finally ruled in 2024 that McDonald's had not proven use of the Big Mac trademark when it came to poultry products or operating restaurants.
+The ruling does not affect the trademark with respect to the Big Mac burger product.

 US sales

-In 2007, Danya Proud, a McDonald's spokeswoman, said that in the United States alone, 560 million Big Macs are sold each year.
-This means that approximately 17 Big Macs are sold every second.
+In 2007 Danya Proud, a McDonald's spokeswoman, said that in the United States alone 560 million Big Macs are sold each year.
+This would mean that approximately 17 Big Macs are sold every second.